13th January, 2021

 Find out more about CDM duties when working on domestic projects in our blog post, CDM 2015 Working For Domestic Clients.

-Whatever type of construction project you are working on, designers have designer duties, and contractors have contractor duties.
-If there is more than one contractor involved in the project (including subcontractors), a principal contractor and a principal designer need to be appointed.
+Whatever type of construction project you are working on, clients have client duties, designers have designer duties, and contractors have contractor duties.
+If there is more than one contractor involved in the project (including subcontractors), a principal contractor and a principal designer need to be appointed by the client.
+They have extra duties, in addition to contractor and designer duties.

 The principal designer is in overall control of health and safety at the pre-construction phase.
 This means gathering health and safety information from the client and other duty holders, passing this on to those that need it.
 It means considering health and safety in the design and making sure designers comply with their duties.